 Clock too slow or fast:

 All mechanical clocks should be level, both front to back and side to side.
 Use a bubble level to measure the left-to-right alignment of the clock.
 The left-to-right alignment affects the beat of the clock and is thus critical for it to keep the correct time.
 Use a bubble level to measure the front-to-back alignment of the clock.
 This alignment is important in preventing the pendulum from resting on the clock's bell or its back wall.
-Shim any unevenness.Alternatively move the clock to a level location that is vibration free from heavy foot traffic and slamming doors that can bring it out of alignment.
+Shim any unevenness.Alternatively move the clock to a level location that is vibration free from heavy foot traffic and slamming doors that can make the clock to stop.

 Antique wind-up clocks are a piece of history from a time before automation and electricity.
 Made of fine brass and intricate wheel mechanisms, these clocks must be wound at least once a week to keep time.
 As the wheels move inside, they can become covered in dust and film that may make the clock sluggish.
 Cleaning and oiling the clock at regular intervals are essential parts of clock maintenance.
 If possible use synthetic clock oil.
 A particular danger when oiling a clock is creeping.
 Oil can move from moving parts onto other parts, damaging those parts that ought not be oiled.
 Your oil should be thick enough so that it does not move too much when applied.
 In addition, the climate and temperature will affect clock oil's properties.
 Test your oils creeping potential before applying it to the inside of your clock.
 With age, the clock oil will solidify and become more of an abrasive rather than a lubricant.
 The oil ends up being this sticky tar like substance and creates wear on the movement.